|

 Glue

 the unryu pieces in place with a gluestick.
+Try not to

-you want them that way!).
+them that way!).

 Place